The activation button is your way to tell daysy to turn on, measure your temperature, and enter menstruation data.

 If you have trouble communicating with DaysyView, the problem most likely lies with the mobile App.
 With each release of DaysyView, we work to make this communication more stable, but on occasion, something slips through.
 Please check out the DaysyView FAQ items, and if you’re stuck, we’ll be happy to help you through e-mail or on the phone.

 Open DaysyView on your phone and follow the instructions provided in the App.
 Once on the Calendar display, connect the provided TRRS cable to Daysy.
-If Daysy does not wake up by herself, press the activation button to do so.
+Press the activation button to wake up Daysy.
 Now connect the other end of the cable to your phone and wait for Daysy to sync.

 If, for some reason, the temperature step is too low, Daysy will maintain red lights for a longer period of time and then shift to yellow before changing to green again.